sematext/docs/docs/synthetics/status-pages.md

 ![Incident Timeline](../images/synthetics/incident-create.png)

-After you create an incident, when the current date and time falls into the incident start and end dates, the messages you entered in the title and description will appear in your public status pages to inform your users.
+After you create an incident, when the current date and time falls between the incident start and end dates, the incident title and description will appear in your public status pages to inform your users.
+Thus allows you to pre-create and schedule incidents ahead of time, have them show up on the status page at a pre-determined time in the future, and have them automatically disappear.

 ![Incident Window](../images/synthetics/incident-window.png)

-You can resolve an incident at any time by navigating to the status page in Sematext Cloud, click on New Update and select the new status of the incident.
+You can resolve an incident at any time by navigating to the status page in Sematext Cloud, clicking on New Update and selecting the new status of the incident.

 ![Incident Update](../images/synthetics/incident-update.png)
 ![Incident Resolve](../images/synthetics/incident-resolve.png)